-A Criminal Justice certificate aligns well with careers in law enforcement, corrections, the judicial system, and others.
+A Criminal Justice certificate (pending approval) aligns well with careers in law enforcement, corrections, the judicial system, and others.
 Students learn from professors who have years of on-the-job experience, enhancing your ability to be a competent professional, servant leader, and critical thinker.

 Introduction to Criminal Justice (3 credits)